RobbieLD/useful-scripts/README.md

 [test-case-converter.js](Node/test-case-convert.js) - Parses CSV files and creates C# test case class using pipes

+## Powershell

+[Invoke-Coverage.ps1](Powershell/Invoke-Coverage.ps1) - Runs `dotnet test` with coverage using Coverlet.MSBuild or Coverlet.Collector and merges the results into a report using ReportGenerator.

 ## SQL

 [Current_Sessions.sql](SQL/Current_Sessions.sql) - Selects the sessions currently logged in to the database